 - Certain breeds fit the most commonly seen predisposing problems.
 Chinese Shar-Pei’s and English bulldogs have small ear canals, cockers have pendulous ears, and retrievers like to swim

-Primary Causes of Ear Disease
+Primary Causes of Ear Disease in Animals

 A primary cause is an actual inciting agent that causes ear disease by itself without predisposing or perpetuating causes.